CE Hours: 4.5

 As a result of attending in this training, participants will be able to:

-- Identify the most common reasons caregivers do not participate and engage in treatment
+- Identify and address the most common reasons caregivers do not engage in treatment

-- Apply a motivational interviewing approach to addressing barriers to caregiver participation and engagement in treatment
+- Apply a motivational interviewing approach to addressing barriers to caregiver engagement in treatment

 Frequently Asked Questions